 First, it really isn’t surprising that rich and privileged people used their money and position to leverage acceptance into universities that their children might not otherwise meet the minimum acceptance requirements.
 That really isn’t shocking because it happens.
 That doesn’t mean it is okay.
 In this case the parents went way beyond what is considered acceptable.

-Second, there seems to be an attitude in some circles that to be successful one must attend an elite.
+Second, there seems to be an attitude in some circles that to be successful one must attend an elite college.
 Somehow those of us that didn’t attend an elite school aren’t as good or as successful.
 Newsflash that is just not true.
 In fact, a college education doesn’t insure future success or a good education.
 There are many other factors that contribute to future success such as work ethic, aptitude, perseverance and desire.
 I have encountered people who attended elite preps schools and colleges but were not able to hold a job.
 Or they felt entitled to the corner office and couldn’t handle any form of adversity.
 I have also had coworkers that attended “Prestigious U” but lacked basic skiills.

 Third, a college degree does guarantee future employment or success.
 For many people a vocational certificate or degree is the best way to go.
 Have you considered what a plumber or HVAC technician makes?
 Those are trades that are always in demand.